jonesambrosi/rocks/README.md

 # Rocks

 This project have continuous integration testing for automating code coverage in realtime for Python on SublimeText.
-This plugin simplify development process and check more quickly the problems encontrados.
+This plugin simplify development process and check more quickly the problems.

 This project is inspired in [NCrunch](http://www.ncrunch.net) plugin for VS Studio.
 Not finded similar projects for python.